-Dr Sarmast & Darren Ferguson (Beyond Skin) first met at International Seminar on Music and Social Transformation in Bogota on invite from Fundación Nacional Batuta, the Ministry of Culture and the British Council.
+Dr Sarmast & Darren Ferguson (Beyond Skin) first met at International Seminar on Music and Social Transformation in Bogota, Colombia on invite from Fundación Nacional Batuta, the Ministry of Culture and the British Council.
 Since then conversations have been ongoing about Beyond Skin in partnership with Yallaa organization & Afghanistan National Institute of Music facilitating Ensemble Zohra tour to Northern Ireland.

 At the Conversations event Dr. Sarmast will share a platform alongside Shalini Wickramasuriya of The Music Project in Sri Lanka, (a partner of Beyond Skin) to discuss the use of orchestras to overcome conflict.